 Those who are members of UKAN and not EPSRC-funded PhD students may apply for a travel grant to cover registration and reasonable travel costs.
 The travel grant form, and other resources, can be found in the resources section of the UKAN website.

 The school is designed for PhD students, post-doctoral researchers, and early career engineers.
 As the school is focused on learning fundamentals, attendees should ideally have some background in programming and undergraduate mathematics (least squares, linear regression, and calculus).

 As well as introductory material (described in the objectives above), there will be some harder machine learning challenges to entertain those with more experience.

 The school will be held at Gregynog Hall, Tregynon, Nr Newtown, Powys Wales SY16 3PL.

 The nearest train station is Newtown Railway Station.
-A coach will leave at 12.30 from Newtown station to transport attendees to Gregynog Hall on Monday, 5th August.
-On the final day of the summer school, a coach will take attendees from Gregynog Hall to Newtown Station (to arrive at the station before 4pm) on Friday, 9th August.
+A coach will leave at 11.30 from Newtown station to transport attendees to Gregynog Hall on Monday, 5th August.
+On the final day of the summer school, a coach will take attendees from Gregynog Hall to Newtown Station leaving at 2pm (to arrive at the station for the 2.40pm train) on Friday, 9th August.

 Please note that Gregynog Hall provides towels.

 Outdoor activities have been arranged, so please bring your walking shoes.

 Enquiries can be directed to the SIG-ECG coordinators at firstname.lastname@example.org